satyaKarthik/GitJenkins/Readme.txt

 5) Almost done
 6) adding 2nd set of code
 7) this is line is deleted in the old version of readme
+8) added extra line of code which will be usefull for both versions